 And as if that wasn’t enough, hot cross buns are an Easter treat, and Easter is most usually associated with Pesach.
 And there’s no way on Earth you could make an unleavened HCB!
-These are fully leavened, all the way through.
+They are fully leavened, all the way through.

-BUT, this year, Pesach is late, and Easter coincides (almost) with Purim – a festival of joyous eating AND of mixing-things-up and playing around with them.
+But sometimes, Pesach is late, and Easter coincides (almost) with Purim – a festival of joyous eating AND of mixing-things-up and playing around with them.
 What could be more perfect for the occasion than a hot Magen David bun?!

 These buns are rich, fruity, spicy and delicious, and each one sports a magnificent Magen David on its golden, shiny top.
 I would be ecstatic to receive one of these in my mishloach manot!
-I might make another batch and arrange them into a pull-apart challah for our ‘Easter weekend’ Shabbat meals 🙂
+I might make another batch and arrange them into a pull-apart challah for our ‘Easter weekend’ Shabbat meals.